artnc/personal-website/src/blog/_posts/2016-12-26-elixir-nodejs.md

 ### OTP

 I initially thought OTP ("Open Telecom Platform") was basically just Erlang's standard library.
 Its full name isn't exactly enlightening.
-Now I think of OTP as the parts of Erlang's stdlib that deal with [concurrency](http://elixir-lang.org/getting-started/processes.html).
-That's a central but huge topic native to BEAM languages, so I won't cover it any further.
+Now I think of OTP as only the parts of Erlang's stdlib that deal with [concurrency](http://elixir-lang.org/getting-started/processes.html).
+The actor model of concurrency is a central but huge topic native to BEAM languages, so I won't cover it any further.

 ### Mix

 [Mix](http://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html) is Elixir's build tool / task runner.
 It's analogous to Jake, Gulp, and much of the `npm` client (which seems to think the "p" in its name means "project" instead of "package").

+Mix uses the dev [environment](http://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html#environments) by default but can be overridden with an environment variable: `MIX_ENV=prod`.
+This is similar to how React expects you to set `NODE_ENV=production` for release builds.

 When setting up a new Node.js project, you typically run `npm init` and then add `node_modules` to your `.gitignore`.
 The Elixir equivalent is `mix new project_name`.
 We'll soon see a few more of Mix's many available commands.

 ### Hex

 [Hex](https://hex.pm/) is Elixir's package manager, analogous to the npm registry and the parts of the `npm` client that actually deal with package management.
-One big difference is that you don't get a "hex" command when you install Elixir.
+One big difference is that you don't get a separate "hex" command when you install Elixir.
 You instead use Hex via Mix commands like `mix deps.get` (analogous to `npm install`).

 Elixir's equivalents of `package.json` and `npm-shrinkwrap.json` are `mix.exs` and `mix.lock`, respectively.
 Running `mix deps.get` will install all packages declared in those files.
 There currently aren't any Mix commands that work like either `npm install package_name` or `npm save`, so to add or remove packages you'll have to edit `mix.exs` manually and then run `mix deps.get` again.
 On the upside, Mix automatically updates `mix.lock` for you.

 ### iex and elixir

-Enough about `npm` already.
+Okay, enough about npm already.
 The Elixir counterparts to Node.js's `node` command are `iex` and `elixir`.
-Running `iex` will open an interactive Elixir prompt, while running `iex -S mix` will open the prompt in the context of the current directory's compiled Mix project.
+Running `iex` will open an interactive Elixir prompt (or [REPL](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)), while running `iex -S mix` will open the prompt in the context of the current directory's compiled Mix project.
+You can alternatively execute the compiled project via `mix run` if you don't need the prompt.

 Wait, you need to compile Elixir?
 Although you do need to compile Mix projects via `mix compile`, you can also run a standalone Elixir script with the command `elixir foobar.exs` (note the `.exs` extension, as opposed to `.ex`).
 Mix itself is implemented as an Elixir script!

-Mix uses the dev [environment](http://elixir-lang.org/getting-started/mix-otp/introduction-to-mix.html#environments) by default but can be overridden with an environment variable: `MIX_ENV=prod mix compile`.
-This is similar to how React expects you to set `NODE_ENV=production` for release builds.

 ### Phoenix

-[Phoenix](http://www.phoenixframework.org/) has a lot in common with Express.js and Ruby on Rails: they're the go-to web frameworks, they've turned their authors into household names within the language community, and they don't actually ship with the language itself.
-(I'm mentioning Phoenix only because it's so popular.)
+[Phoenix](http://www.phoenixframework.org/) has a lot in common with Express.js and Ruby on Rails: they're the go-to web frameworks, they've made household names out of their authors, and they don't actually ship with the language itself.
+I'm mentioning Phoenix only because it's so popular and what you'll probably be using if you're coming from Node.js.

 ## The Elixir language